Rishi Sunak ‘told by Murdoch team not to quit over Partygate’

 It also reported that Mr Sunak’s potential exit was discussed with Mas Siddiqui, an old friend and director at Mr Murdoch’s News Corp.

-But it is unknown whether a message was passed directly to Mr Sunak from Mr Murdoch, who stable includes The Times, Sunday Times and The Sun.
+But it is unknown whether a message was passed directly to Mr Sunak from Mr Murdoch, whose newspapers includes The Times, Sunday Times and The Sun.

 Mr Johnson has since told people that Mr Murdoch intervened to persuade Mr Sunak not to quit, it was also claimed.